 If you are confident your event can run safely within the government guidelines please view the introduction tab and read the general event guidance before opening the event application form.

 Although outdoor events organised by businesses, charitable organisations and public bodies are now allowed, some events will not be feasible under the current government guidance.

 Events that are permitted must carry out a thorough risk assessment and take all reasonable steps to mitigate the risk of viral transmission, in line with COVID-19 secure guidance.
 Due to the pandemic and the risk of transmission, there may be a requirement for your event to be processed through the Safety Advisory Group for Events.
+Visit the HSE website for more information on the Safety Advisory Group for Events.
 This group exists to support you as an event organiser to deliver a safe event.
 The team will assess your Event Management Plan and Risk Assessments and advise you if there are risks that you have not considered.

 COVID-19 risk assessment